demisto/content/Packs/CortexXDR/Integrations/CortexXDRIR/README.md

 4. Copy and paste the key.
 5. From the ID column, copy the Key ID.

-*Note*: When Configuring a role for the API Key's permission you can create a custom role or use a builtin.
+*Note 1*: When Configuring a role for the API Key's permission you can create a custom role or use a builtin.
 The highest privileged builtin role is the Instance Admin.
 For builtin role with less permission but maximum command running abilities, use the `Privileged Responder`.

+*Note 2*: In case of missing updates in mirroring incoming changes from XDR, use the xdr_delay parameter to extend the look-back period.
+However, be aware that this may result in increased latency when updating incidents.

 #### URL